-(b) (c)
+(b) (c) (d)

 Fig 7.
-Evolution of proposed Reconfigurable antennas. (a) Type I, (b) Type II, and (c) Type III, (Proposed Reconfigurable-MIMO antenna).
+Evolution of proposed Reconfigurable antennas. (a) Type I, (b) Type II, and (c) Type III, (d)Type IV(Proposed Reconfigurable-MIMO antenna).

-Fig. 8 displays the magnitude of S11 for the three types of Reconfigurable antennas represented in Fig. 7.
-It is found in Fig 7 that the initial circular antenna Type I performs poorly, which cannot meet the expectation.
-Then in Type II, the ground is clipped here to improve the bandwidth and improve the impedance matching.
+Fig. 8 displays the magnitude of S11 for the three types of reconfigurable antennas represented in Fig. 7.
+It is found in Fig 7 that the initial circular patch with partial ground plane Type I this antenna performs poorly, which cannot meet the expectation.
+Then in Type II, Circular patch with rectangular slot loaded partial ground plane to improve the bandwidth and improve the impedance matching.
 The bandwidth and impedance are improved but the isolation needs to improve to meet the expectation.
-Hence, we clipped the antenna from the top position, which forms the Type III (Proposed Structure).
-The change visualized in Type III also improves the circular polarization significantly, which we will further check.
+Hence, all partial grounds are connected, which forms the Type III.
+The change visualized in Type III to improve the isolation replaces the full circular patch with a half circular patch in addition to previous stapes Type IV (Proposed figure).
+The proposed figure improves the circular polarization significantly, which we will further check.